-- the contact details for the CNS."
-If they were 1 2 available they'll see them after the clinic.
-If they weren't, they would make contact with them thereafter.
-3 Some patients didn't want that information, and that 4 5 was their choice, and if they didn't want it I'd 11:05 document that they had declined the offer to meet with 6 7 Perhaps it would be right to say that that the CNS.
-8 was a tiny minority of patients.
-The patients that were the subject of the SAI review, 9 78 Q. all nine of them, at least in accordance with the 10 11:05 11 findings, did not receive the benefit of a CNS.
-12 that surprise you?
-It did surprise me.
-13 Α. 14 79 Q. Out of that small group of nine, there were a range of cancers, and no doubt Mr. O'Brien would have met with 15 11:06 16 those patients in different settings, including the 17 Southwest Acute Hospital, where, as I understand it, a 18 CNS wouldn't routinely be stationed?
-19 Yeah, that's correct.
-So there wasn't any facility for Α. us to bring our CNS team to Southwest Acute, largely 20 11:06 because of staffing issues.
-Secondarily, until very 21 22 recently the CNS activity was all delivered in 23 Craigavon.
-It wouldn't have followed consultants to 24 Banbridge, for instance, or to Armagh, or South Tyrone - 27 80 Q. Yes.
-And thinking about your own practice, and those 28 of your other colleagues, with the exception of 29 Mr. O'Brien, by 2019 you're up to a third CNS for that matter.
-So, you know, we really only had CNS capability in Craigavon until very very recently.
+1 the contact details for the CNS."
+If they were 2 available they'll see them after the clinic.
+If they 3 weren't, they would make contact with them thereafter.
+4 Some patients didn't want that information, and that 5 was their choice, and if they didn't want it I'd 11:05 6 document that they had declined the offer to meet with 7 the CNS.
+Perhaps it would be right to say that that 8 was a tiny minority of patients.
+9 78 Q. The patients that were the subject of the SAI review, 10 all nine of them, at least in accordance with the 11:05 11 findings, did not receive the benefit of a CNS.
+Does 12 that surprise you?
+13 Α. It did surprise me.
+14 79 Q. Out of that small group of nine, there were a range of 15 cancers, and no doubt Mr. O'Brien would have met with 11:06 16 those patients in different settings, including the 17 Southwest Acute Hospital, where, as I understand it, a 18 CNS wouldn't routinely be stationed?
+19 Α. Yeah, that's correct.
+So there wasn't any facility for 20 us to bring our CNS team to Southwest Acute, largely 11:06 21 because of staffing issues.
+Secondarily, until very 22 recently the CNS activity was all delivered in 23 Craigavon.
+It wouldn't have followed consultants to 24 Banbridge, for instance, or to Armagh, or South Tyrone 25 for that matter.
+So, you know, we really only had CNS 11:06 26 capability in Craigavon until very very recently.
+27 80 Q. Yes.
+And thinking about your own practice, and those 28 of your other colleagues, with the exception of 29 Mr. O'Brien, by 2019 you're up to a third CNS